aoflaofl/1000monkies/README.md

-# 1000monkies
+# 1000monkeys

-Just a silly experiment to see if 1000 monkies can pick winning soccer teams.
+Just a silly experiment to see if 1000 monkeys can pick winning soccer teams.